Ten more reasons to visit Turangi…

 18 – Native Forests – Endless hiking trails through towering gigantic Kaimanawa forests vary from natural forests with the full range of native species such as Rimu, Totara, Kahikatea, Beech, Pungas, and many others that SWMBO cannot identify, to pine trees for miles.
 Some of these are hunters favourite spots so wear appropriate bright clothing.

-19 – Sculpture – Lookout where ever you go for fishy-themed sculptures from main road giant anglers to garage roof anglers to fancy weather vane finials to fishy footpath, fishy letterboxes to gates to giant flies to many more unique to Turangi – too numerous to list.
+19 – Sculpture – Lookout wherever you go for fishy-themed sculptures from main road giant anglers to garage roof anglers to fancy weather vane finials to fishy footpath, fishy letterboxes to gates to giant flies to many more unique to Turangi – too numerous to list.
 What a good time-wasting holiday project for the kids to see how many they can spy?

 Tomorrow the list continues with ten more tourist holiday attractions in Turangi.